cgrates/cgrates/docs/tutorial.rst

 There are only three main command to used with CGRateS:

-balancer
+cgr-balancer
-	The balancer will open a JSON RPC server and an HTTP server ready for taking external requests.
+	The cgr-balancer will open a JSON RPC server and an HTTP server ready for taking external requests.
 It will also open a rater server on witch the raters will register themselves when they start.
 ::

-	rif@grace:~$ balancer --help
+	rif@grace:~$ cgr-balancer --help
 	Usage of balancer:
   		-httpapiaddr="127.0.0.1:8000": HTTP API server address (localhost:2002)
   		-jsonrpcaddr="127.0.0.1:2001": JSON RPC server address (localhost:2001)
   		-rateraddr="127.0.0.1:2000": Rater server address (localhost:2000)

-rater
+cgr-rater
-	The rater can be provided with the balancer server address and can be configured to listen to a specific interface and port.
+	The cgr-rater can be provided with the balancer server address and can be configured to listen to a specific interface and port.
 ::

-	rif@grace:~$ rater --help
+	rif@grace:~$ cgr-rater --help
 	Usage of rater:
 	  -balancer="127.0.0.1:2000": balancer address host:port
 	  -json=false: use json for rpc encoding
 	  -listen="127.0.0.1:1234": listening address host:port

-gcrates
+cgr-console
-	The cgrates is a command line tool used to access the balancer (or the rater directly) to call all the API methods offered by CGRateS.
+	The cgr-console is a command line tool used to access the balancer (or the rater directly) to call all the API methods offered by CGRateS.
 ::

-	rif@grace:~$ cgrates --help
+	rif@grace:~$ cgr-console --help
-	Usage of cgrates:
+	Usage of cgr-console:
 	  -amount=100: Amount for different operations
 	  -balancer="127.0.0.1:2001": balancer address host:port
 	  -cstmid="vdf": Customer identification